Black transgender woman wrongly jailed in drug case is awarded $1.5 million in suit against Atlanta officers

 All of them turned out negative.
 At one point, as “a visibly frustrated” Henry was testing the stress ball’s contents, Goldring heard another Atlanta police officer who was passing by Henry’s desk telling him to “give it up buddy, it’s not a drug,” according to Dominguez.
 But he didn’t.

 Henry filed an arrest warrant against Goldring, saying she had been carrying illegal substances.
 Goldring ended up in jail and wouldn’t be released until almost six months later, in March 2016, after prosecutors realized the drug tests in fact had been negative.
-The Georgia Bureau of Investigations completed its own tests on the sand inside Goldring’s stress ball, more than a month after her arrest, and they were negative, as well.
+The Georgia Bureau of Investigation completed its own tests on the sand inside Goldring’s stress ball, more than a month after her arrest, and they were negative, as well.

 Judge William M. Ray II, who oversaw the lawsuit against Henry and Restrepo, said he hoped the $1.5 million compensation provides Goldring with “some semblance of justice,” in a judgment statement signed on Thursday.